NuGet/Home/accepted/2024/supplied-by-platform.md

 <!-- What parts of the proposal need to be resolved before the proposal is stabilized? -->
 <!-- What related issues would you consider out of scope for this proposal but can be addressed in the future? -->

-- How flexible should this feature be?
-MSBuild items vs a file.
+- MSBuild items/properties vs a file with the data
-  - If we go the approach of MSBuild items, what should the item name be?
-Example: `PrunedPackageReference`, `IgnorePackageReference`
-- Are projects pruned?
+- MSBuild item name ideas: `PrunedPackageReference` was used. `IgnoredPackageReference` and `SkippedPackageReference` are alternatives.
+- What if a project id is specified in PrunedPackageReference?
+Warn?
+Error?
+Skip?
+Prune & Warn?
-- What happens when a top level dependency is pruned?
+- What to do when a direct PackageReference is specified to be pruned?
-- Should the dependency reference disappear from the assets file?
-The extra dependencies here could mess up some algorithms for sure.
+- Should the pruned package reference dissapear from the dependencies section completely?
+Strong preference towards no, since it aids visibility.
-- Should the assets file indicate the pruned packages?
+- Should the assets file contain the list of pruned packages?
+Are only ids important, or do we need versions as well?
+- Should the version attribute of PrunedPackageReference be a version range instead?
+Should the attribute be named MaxVersion instead?

 ## Future Possibilities